Antonis Papadakis

-Antonis Papadakis, or Kareklas (1893–1980) was a Cretan musician and famous for his superb lyra performance.
+Antonis Papadakis, or Kareklas (1893–1980) was a Cretan musician and famous for his lyra performance.
 He was born in Pervolia, Rethymno, then part of the Ottoman Empire.
-He started playing the lyra since he was a kid.
+He started playing the lyra as a child.
 He is considered one of the most important lyra performers of the early 20th century.
 When he started playing lyra the laouto was not yet established as an accompanying instrument of the lyre in Crete.

 Thus, he was occasionally using the string instrument boulgari as accompanying instrument, popular at that time in the Rethymnon.
 Bouzouki was a typical accompanying instrument for lyra at that time.

-Kareklas' bohemian style was characteristic of his time; he died in the Chania incurable asylum in 1980 at the age of 87.
+Kareklas' bohemian style was characteristic of his time; he died in a Chania asylum in 1980 at the age of 87.